Signs and Symptoms of Varicose Veins

 - Does it affect your daily activities, employment status, difficulty with employment?

-you do not have to worry about venous insufficiency.
+to worry about venous insufficiency.

 However, if you answered yes to some of the above questions, you should consider scheduling an appointment for a detailed evaluation.